 Society is fast becoming digital first, and mobile banking adoption is increasing year on year.
 This transition is bringing in a new set of challenges, especially when it comes to identification.
-From shifting customer expectations, with many expecting tailored, personalized experiences and willing to abandon transactions if those expectations aren’t being met.
-To technology, which is bringing a whole host of new opportunities for fraudsters, such as those that malware and bots present.
+Customer expectations are shifting.
+They expect tailored, personalized experiences and are willing to abandon transactions if those expectations aren’t being met.
+Then there’s technology, which is bringing a whole host of new opportunities for fraudsters, such as those that malware and bots present.
 Not to mention the fact that the more traditional authentication mechanisms are proving to be of a low fidelity – leading to increased attack vectors.
 When it comes to identity, organizations have more to consider than ever before.

 This progression has seen identification move beyond fraud and security departments being the primary gatekeepers.
 With compliance, risk and customer experience teams now having a vested interest and each working to their own goals and objectives, divisions and compromises are becoming commonplace.
 The trouble is, such a siloed view of fraud creates weak points and inconsistencies within multi-channel user journeys, particularly as functions look to anti-fraud or authentication solutions that focus on solving unique channel or departmental problems.

 Below we take a look at some of the impacts (and compromises) this siloed approach to identification can have across four key business functions.
 And why it might not necessarily be organizational structures alone that are at fault.

 As technology evolves, so does fraud, making it harder than ever to combat.
 From an ever-increasing array of attack vectors such as the recent SS7 vulnerabilities, to technologies bolstering more traditional tactics like social engineering.
 Fraud prevention has never needed to be higher on the agenda for most organizations.